-On April 9, 2018, the Board of Directors adopted a shareholder rights plan (the "Rights Plan") and declared a dividend distribution of preferred share purchase rights (the "Rights") to shareholders of record on April 19, 2018.
+On April 9, 2021, the Board of Directors adopted a shareholder rights plan (the "Rights Plan") and declared a dividend distribution of preferred share purchase rights (the "Rights") to shareholders of record on April 19, 2021.
 The Board of Directors is submitting the Rights Plan to the shareholders for approval at the Annual Meeting.
-If shareholders approve the Rights Plan at the Annual Meeting, the Rights Plan will expire on April 9, 2021.
+If shareholders approve the Rights Plan at the Annual Meeting, the Rights Plan will expire on April 9, 2024.
 If shareholders do not approve the Rights Agreement, it will expire immediately following certification of the vote at the Annual Meeting.

-The Rights Plan is intended to replace the Company's previous rights plan adopted and approved by the Company's shareholders in 2015 (which replaced the previous rights plan adopted and approved by the Company's shareholders in 2012).
-The Board of Directors has adopted the Rights Plan in response to the persistent threat that a third party could accumulate a substantial, and potentially controlling, position in the Company through market purchases that do not reflect a control premium offered to all shareholders.
+The Rights Plan is intended to replace the Company's previous rights plan adopted and approved by the Company's shareholders in 2018 (the "2018 Plan"), which replaced the Company's rights plan adopted and approved by the Company's shareholders in 2015, which in turn replaced the Company's rights plan adopted and approved by the Company's shareholders in 2012.